vbearn/YourCarBud/README.md

 - Steps can NOT be updated anymore when the whole Order has landed into Success/Fail state.
 - ProcessDeliveryAppointment and ProcessPayment steps can ONLY be updated when the ContactDetails step is marked as Success.

-### - Choosing URI and Verb for Status Update endpoint
+### 3.4.
+Choosing URI and Verb for Status Update endpoint

+Which one is correct?

-Using a PATCH on `/api/orders/{orderId}/steps/{stepName}` or a PUT on `/api/orders/{orderId}/steps/{stepName}/status`?
+- Executing a PATCH on `/api/orders/{orderId}/steps/{stepName}`, or

-Idempotency and simplicity of PUT plays a good role for the current choice.
+- Executing a PUT on `/api/orders/{orderId}/steps/{stepName}/status`
+- Executing a POST on action-like resource `/api/orders/{orderId}/steps/{stepName}/promoteStatus`

+All three can be considered as correct from a RESTful point of view.
+It depends on how the application looks at the resource.

+This application currently considers the _"Status of the OrderStep"_ as an independent resource by itself.

+Hence PUT can be used to modify the _"Status of the OrderStep"_ as a self-reliant entity.

+Using PUT also has the added benefit of being Idempotent and also contains simpler payload.

-### - Passing the additional information for each step when it is marked as Success
+### 3.5.
+Passing the additional information for Steps when marked as Success

+Consider the `Email` field for `ContactDetail`, the `AppointmentDateTime` for `DeliveryAppointment`, and the `Amount` for `Payment`.

-What is the best way to add additional information for each step: Entities: `ContactDetail`, `DeliveryAppointment`, `Payment`
+- What is the best way to add additional information for each step?
+- When should these fields be amended to the Order Step?

+Currently the application accepts this extra data exactly when marking the OrderStep as Success, using a dynamically-crafted DTO.
+(Refer to section 2.3. for the payloads)

+This approach has the benefit of being fully automated and dynamic, but lacks a clear specification and validators for the Json Payload.
+Hence currently a manual validation is being performed on the DTO.

+TODO: This can be further improved

 - ...
 - ...